What is Android? Introduction of Android OS its Features & Applications

 It is a new application of the android operating system family.
-The emulator is a new system which is used to develop and test Android applications without the support of any physical devices.
+The emulator is a new system that is used to develop and test Android applications without the support of any physical devices.
 It got all the hardware and software features such as mobile devices but it doesn’t support phone calls.
 It also offers multiple navigations and control keys and helps in displaying your application.
 It is designed to utilize the Android virtual device configuration.
 Once you have your application running over it, you can use the service of the android platform to assist other apps, access the network and play video, audio and much more.

 Android Versions history

-- Android 1.0 G1 Introduced 2008: Debuted on the and served up apps through Android Market with 35 apps at launch.
+- Android 1.0 G1 Introduced 2008: Debuted on the and served up apps through the Android Market with 35 apps at launch.

 - Android version 1.6 Donut Introduced 2009: Donut is packed with some of the important Android abilities such as the feature to operate on a variety of different sizes of screen sizes and resolutions.

-- Android version 2.2 Froyo introduced 2010: Froyo is developed to improve the performance of the operating system.
+- Android version 2.2 Froyo introduced in 2010: Froyo is developed to improve the performance of the operating system.

 - Android version 2.3 Gingerbread introduced 2011: Gingerbread gave the green identity to Android.